Please read text!

 Packet containing 2x small fresh unrooted cuttings!

-All you do is get some nice sandy well draining soil, stick them in it buried halfway up the stems.
+All you do is get some nice sandy well-draining soil mix, stick them in it buried halfway up the stems.

 Water well and wait.